benjimouse/inky-bus/README.md

-# reimagined-octo-journey
- - Just having a play
+# Displaying the times of upcoming buses to a specific stop
- - This is some information
+ - Will no doubt do some more soon

- ## Sub heading